denzelws/transfer-app/backend/readme.md

-### README – Backend (Drivers, Trucks, Transfers)
+### README – Fleet Intelligence (Backend API)

 #### Overview
-This project is a Django + Django REST Framework (DRF) web API for Loadsmart Fleet Intelligence, managing drivers, trucks, and daily driver–truck transfers.
+This repository contains the backend API for Loadsmart Fleet Intelligence, built with Django and Django REST Framework (DRF).
+It manages the core data and business logic for drivers, trucks, and daily driver–truck transfers.

 #### Business Rules
 - A driver can be assigned to at most one truck transfer per day.